-The health benefits of iron mainly include its job of providing life-giving oxygen to organ systems through its role in red blood cell production.
+The health benefits of iron mainly include providing life-giving oxygen to organ systems through its role in red blood cell production.
 About two-thirds of the body’s iron is found in hemoglobin.
-Other health benefits of iron are the reduction of iron deficiency anemia, anemia of chronic disease, cough, anemia in pregnancy, predialysis anemia and many other varieties.
+Other health benefits include prevention and reduction of anemia (during pregnancy as well), chronic diseases, cough, pre-dialysis anemia, and many others.

-The health benefits of iron relate to the proper growth of human body and maintenance of robust health.
-It is an essential protein component for metabolism, and the human body needs iron to produce red blood cells.
-The human body is capable of preserving up to 25% of iron for future use, especially in the cases of inadequate diet intake, which is a backup plan for reducing the impact of anemia, if iron intake suddenly declines.
+The health benefits of iron relate to the proper growth of the human body and the maintenance of robust health.
+It is an essential protein component for metabolism, and the human body needs it to produce red blood cells.
+The human body is capable of preserving up to 25% of it for future use, especially in the cases of inadequate diet intake, which is a backup for reducing the impact of anemia, if its intake suddenly declines.

 Iron Deficiency Symptoms

-Iron deficiency may often cause severe fatigue, body weakness, and other related health ailments.
-People lacking iron cannot perform normal functions in an optimal way.
-Furthermore, women and children need more iron than their male counterparts, and anemia strikes them particularly hard.
-Severe iron deficiency may cause progressive skin ailments that cause brittleness of nails and extra smoothness in the tongue area.
-The enzymatic processes that require iron and the proteins that need it as a building block or co-factor will not be able to occur, and the body metabolism can slow or even shut down.
+Iron deficiency may often cause severe fatigue, body weakness, and other health ailments.
+People lacking it cannot perform normal functions in an optimal way.
+Furthermore, women and children need more iron than men, and anemia strikes them particularly hard.
+Severe deficiency may cause progressive skin ailments that cause brittleness of nails and extra smoothness in the tongue area.
+The enzymatic processes that require iron and protein will not occur and the body metabolism can slow or even shut down.
 Anemia is considered the most common global nutritional deficiency.

 Important Sources of Iron

-Iron is found in both vegetarian and non-vegetarian foods, which is classified as heme or non-heme iron, respectively.
-Legumes, lentils, soy beans, whole grains, green leafy vegetables, cereals, bread, spinach, turnip, sprouts, broccoli and dry fruits also have good iron content.
-You can also get iron tablets and supplements.
-Anemic patients are often advised by doctors to take supplementary iron tablets or tonics.
-Food items containing good levels of vitamin-C may also aid in the absorption of iron by the body.
+Iron is found in both vegetarian and non-vegetarian foods, which is classified as heme or non-heme respectively.
+Legumes, lentils, soybeans, whole grains, green leafy vegetables, cereals, bread, spinach, turnip, sprouts, broccoli, and dry fruits also have good iron content.
+You can also get it from its tablets and supplements, which anemic patients are often advised to take by their doctors.
+Food items containing good levels of vitamin C may also aid in the absorption of iron by the body.
 For example, eating a burger with tomato slices on it could boost the absorption of non-heme iron contents from the burger bread.
-Citrus fruits and juices like orange juice may also help in iron absorption.
+Citrus fruits and juices like orange juice may also help in its absorption.

 Health Benefits of Iron